Table of content

 Step 5.
 Review streaming platform requirements

-To build a streaming platform of your dream, you need to comply with a number of requirements.
+To build a streaming platform of your dreams, you need to comply with a number of requirements.
 Here is a list of things you need to consider when starting your streaming service:

 Cloud hosting and computing architecture